now

 􀉿

-With high confidence in the new streamlined proposition, the business proceeded to build the app in order to gather live data and assess its impact on conversion.
+Confident in this new streamlined proposition, the business built the app to collect live data and measure its impact on conversion.

 Deliver & track